Don’t try the above setup at home: my Raspberry Pi rebooted when I was removing the alligator clip!

 }

-Gordon Henderson has written an Arduino-like wiringPi library using C. I had a request to benchmark that, too.
+Gordon Henderson has written an Arduino-like wiringPi library using C. It’s a popular one and quite easy to use.
 Here’s the simple test program:

 #include <wiringPi.h>